-It’s best to prepare your English Breakfast Frittata night before you want to eat it.
+It’s best to prepare your English Breakfast Frittata the night before you want to eat it.
 Which would be benefit number SEVEN, as you can rest your knackered brain in the morning.
 Who needs the stress of having to juggle the correct cooking times of at least five ingredients simultaneously?
 To get everything on a plate, all piping hot and looking perfectly yummy, is not an easy feat.
 In the morning, life has to be EASY.

 Eating an English Breakfast Frittata is as relaxing and invigorating as a mini morning meditation session.
 All you need to do is fire up your oven and gently heat your frittata, while you check the news, sip your first cup of tea and contentedly hum the tune of God Save The Queen.
 Then you simply cut it into pretty slices and serve.
 Ta-da.

-English Breakfast Frittata
+Healthy English Breakfast Frittata

 - 10 large eggs

-- 3 pork sausages choose the highest possible meat content
+- 3 pork sausages

 - 3 slices of back bacon